 Can SinoScan48 tell me which tests I medically need?+

-No. SinoScan48 can coordinate logistics and availability checks, but test suitability and medical decisions should be discussed with qualified physicians.
+No. SinoScan48 can coordinate logistics and route confirmation, but test suitability and medical decisions should be discussed with qualified physicians.

 Medical boundary